avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 ... and so on.

-## Step 6: Permanent removal of a USB storage device
+## Permanently removing a USB storage device

 If you remove a USB storage device from your SonoPlus *permanently*, remember to remove the folder from the Sonos Music Library folder list using one of the Sonos controller apps.